-The Rutherford Board of Education and the community members support a full-day kindergarten program to meet the expanded K curriculum required by the NJ Department of Education.
 The Kindergarten Center has many important educational tasks, none more important than giving our students the opportunities to become lifelong learners.
-Our comprehensive instructional programs focus on contemporary research, balanced instruction supported by adequate resources, interventions for children with special needs, and continual in-service training for teachers.
-These integrated programs reflect the best pedagogical approaches to instruction and are designed to meet the academic, social, physical, and emotional needs of our students.
+Our comprehensive instructional programs focus on contemporary research, balanced instruction supported by adequate resources, interventions, and continual in-service training for teachers.
+As a district, we strive to integrate programs that reflect the best pedagogical approaches to instruction and are designed to meet the academic, social, physical, and emotional needs of our students.

-An active K Center PTA sponsors cultural enrichment events with wonderful programs that complement our curriculum.
-The K Center encourages community involvement and recognizes the importance of giving back to those in need.
+The Kindergarten Center PTA is active within our school.
+Their goal is to provide opportunities to complement our curriculum.
+The Kindergarten Center encourages community involvement and recognizes the importance of giving back to those in need.

 As people enter the Kindergarten Center, they immediately sense the warm and positive climate that permeates our halls and classrooms.
 The building hums with productive activity and evidence of the high value placed on children’s work and learning.
 It is also evident that we have made the critical connection between children’s academic and social needs and their need to feel safe, accepted and valued.
 We guide our students to being the best they can be for themselves and for our community by following three simple rules- Be safe.
 Be kind.
 Be Brave.
 Using these three rules to guide behaviors, it is obvious to all that the Kindergarten Center is a special place, where community, staff, and parents all work as one in order to make the educational process memorable and meaningful for our kindergarteners.